Rep. Cherie L. Cruz (D-Dist. 58, Pawtucket) was elected to the Rhode

 Pawtucket's Fairlawn and Woodlawn neighborhoods, where she was born and

 raised.
-She is a member of both the House Judiciary Committee and the
+She is a member of the House Judiciary Committee, the House

-House Municipal Government and Housing Committee.
-She also serves on the
+Municipal Government and Housing Committee, and the House Special

 During her first legislative session in 2023, Representative Cruz